crisariza/crisariza/README.md

 ## It's me, @crisariza!
-<p><em>Software Enginner at <a href="https://www.accenture.com/">Accenture</a>
+Software Enginner at <a href="https://www.accenture.com/">Accenture</a>

-> I'm curious, enthusiastic and student most of the time, like the rest of the time to write code, especially in Javascript.
+> I'm curious, enthusiastic and student most of the time, like the rest of the time to write code, especially in JavaScript or Python.
 -----------

 A little more about me...